MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Is anything other than props unavailable in property initializers?

+Subscriptions are NOT cleaned up when a script autorestarts

 **DO NOT** implement the constructor, use property initializers instead.

 Avoid using anything other than "plain old data" before preStart.